keepitreal/fe-recruiting/README.md

 1. First, fork this repository.
 This repository has a JSON file that has all of the data you'll need to create your feature.
 2. We want to see a minimal specification added to `SPEC.md`.
-3. Please use Vue as your view library.
-We use Vue at StarsDraft and would like to see how you approach this problem using it.
+3. Please use [Vue.js](https://vuejs.org/) as your view library.
+We use Vue.js at StarsDraft and would like to see how you approach this problem using it.
 4. All other library, build tools, compile-to-js language choices are up to you.
 5. Please overwrite this `README.md` with instructions on how to run your app.